tc39/proposal-signals/README.md

 **Q**: Is the Signal API meant to be used directly by application developers, or wrapped by frameworks?

 **A**: The design is intended to fit either.
 The core functionality (state and computed constructors, reading and writing Signals) is designed to be similar to existing popular Signal implementations.
-On the other hand, features like `untrack` and `effect` are more error-prone and should probably be left to libraries and frameworks.
+On the other hand, features like `untrack` and `Signal.Effect` are more error-prone and should probably be left to libraries and frameworks.
 Frameworks provide many other important features, such as managing ownership and disposal, and scheduling rendering to DOM--this proposal doesn't attempt to solve those problems.
 Some frameworks may put a different skin around `Signal.State` and `Signal.Computed` for ergonomic reasons.

 **Q**: Do I have to tear down Signals related to a widget when that widget is destroyed?
 What is the API for that?

-**A**: The relevant teardown operation here is `Signal.computed.prototype.stopEffects`, for Signals with a `effect` callback.
-"Pure" computed Signals without a `effect` callback do not need to be cleaned up.
+**A**: The relevant teardown operation here is `Signal.Effect.prototype[Symbol.dispose]`.
+Only effect Signals need to be cleaned up, not computed Signals or state Signals--those can be garbage-collected automatically.

 **Q**: Do Signals work with VDOM, or directly with the underlying HTML DOM?